Edgar-Donk/edgar-donk.github.io/README.md

 and which elements affect our widget, look at the script 06checkbox_themes.py, not only do we have an excess of element names, but we can change the theme, we also display the layout of the widget.
 It is a simple edit to display another widget.
 Remember as we have seen in ttkthemes a widget is affected both by the image and general colours.
 In this regard tkinter's Text is a useful tool in that the name and its colour representation can be made in one line.
+In 06combobox_text_themes.py we have a dictionary of element_options containing a list of elements with their options, colour, size and font, these are then listed in style configure these can then be added to the
+Text widget so that we display each element its option and if a colour shows the hash value and a rectangle of colour.
+Almost all the elements react as expected except for the font for combobox, which is unusual in that it will not react with configure and the style property, nor will it change with the font property - as the Entry widget does.
+A special class is therefore required to allow us to change the font of a specified combobox, which is written to allow other properties to be included.
+A simpler method is to use option_add but it seems to affect all the other comboboxes.
+Combobox is derived from the entry and listbox widgets and this might contribute to the anomoly in some way.

-First it is best to refresh our memory of how a widget looks in the various themes, try 06theme_notebook.py, this has most of the important widgets together with a theme selector.
+Let us refresh our memory of how a widget looks in the various themes, try 06theme_notebook.py, this has most of the important widgets together with a theme selector.
 It has been set up to incorporate ttkthemes.
 The first tab contains most of the normally used widgets, the second tab has a treeview, in order to see the scroll bars work it will be necessary to adjust the height and width using the sizegrip, the third tab has the scale and progress bars.
-There may be styles that appeal in different themes, it should be possible to mix and match to your taste provided that you copy widget definitions and their images together.
+There may be widget styles that appeal in different themes, it should be possible to mix and match to your taste provided that you copy widget definitions together with any required images.

 Once individual styles have been tested, we need to to incorporate these into a theme that can be called directly from the application with a single import and a single call.
 Obviously it would be foolish to work directly on the tkinter.ttk directory.
 One can concoct a complete standalone theme definition together with the appropriate images - but this is not for the fainthearted.
 A simpler solution is to use the ttkthemes module, adding your own theme name.

-1. Create a new directory - give it an expressive name - green
+1. Create a new directory - give it an expressive name - say green
 2. Choose a ttktheme and copy its main tcl file and image subdirectory together with their contents to the green directory.
 So just as with the original theme, we have a main directory called green, a main file renamed green.tcl, and a subdirectory also called green.